codetot-web/ct-optimization/README.txt

 * Add comment for html compress to easy debug.
 * Translate update for Vietnamese
 * Add more FAQ
+* Add notice in case PHP version is lower 7.0

 = 1.0.2 =